My Story

 My Approach to Therapy

-I see therapy as a space where we can make sense of patterns that no longer serve you, tend to wounds that have gone unseen, and create new ways of relating to yourself and others.
+I provide a safe, collaborative space where we can explore patterns that no longer serve you, heal from past experiences, and build healthier ways of relating to yourself and others.

-You can expect me to listen deeply, ask thoughtful questions, and challenge you with care when it helps move us toward growth.
-Above all, my goal is that you feel truly seen, understood, and supported as we walk this path together.
+You can expect deep listening, thoughtful questions, and compassionate challenges that support your growth.
+My goal is that you feel truly seen, understood, and supported throughout our work together.

 My Credentials

-Bachelor of Arts in Psychology - University of Maryland
+• Bachelor of Arts in Psychology - University of Maryland, Honors College